artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 - Zeus’ preeminence (8.1, 8.211)
 - Strange Food (11.637)

-All quotations are taken from Robert Fagle’s 1990 translation of *The Iliad* and lines numbers are approximate.
+*All quotations are taken from Robert Fagle’s 1990 translation of the *Iliad* and lines numbers are approximate.*